rodgers2000/codeRefactor/README.md

 * CSS

 ## Setup
 I initially tried to create a remote repository on github, but did not succeed.
+I will ask someone tomorrow for help in class.
 So I created a repository on github and cloned it to my computer through the terminal.

 ## Features
 * Directory Structure Class Naming - This follows the General --> Specific principle.